-- All the areas where you may store substances including toilets, kitchens, storerooms and plant or boiler rooms - Areas around or in the church or church hall where dangerous waste may accumulate - Any tasks that might generate dust, fumes or vapour.
+- all the areas where you may store substances including toilets, kitchens, workshops, stores and plant or boiler rooms - areas around or in the premises where dangerous waste may accumulate - any tasks that might generate dust, fume or vapour.

 If you are an employer, you will need to complete general risk assessments.
 These should help you identify where hazardous substances are encountered.